 Choosing the Appropriate Disinfectant

 The critical parameters are:

 Concentration – an optimum concentration of disinfectant ensures the highest efficacy, and it takes a short time to achieve microbial kill in all areas where this work is done.
 The instruction must state the concentration that is needed, and it must give a detailed description of how the concentration is to be made.
 Do not mix disinfectants with detergents.
 They can be incompatible with each other.
-Several physical and chemical factors also influence the disinfection procedure.
+Several physical and chemical factors also influence the high-level disinfection procedure.

 It includes temperature, pH, relative humidity, water hardness, and containers.